 Built in 1976, the 35-story Bonaventure is a futuristic structure, and the city's largest hotel.
 Made up of five cylindrical, mirrored-glass towers; it looks like something straight out of a science fiction movie, with glass elevators shooting up through the roof of the lobby and racing up the sides of the glistening high-rise.
 Visible from the Harbor Freeway, it is one of the most recognizable buildings on the downtown horizon, along with City Hall and the Music Center.
 In fact, it is one of the ten most-photographed buildings in the world.

-The most memorable recent production shot at the hotel was Clint Eastwood's 1993 thriller, "In The Line of Fire."
+The most memorable production shot at the hotel may be Clint Eastwood's 1993 thriller, "In The Line of Fire."
 We got to see Clint pursue a would-be presidential assassin (John Malkovich) through the hotel's lobby, and up in the hotel's glass elevators.

 Speaking of those glass elevators...
 Remember the